jadecobra/python_tdd_exercises/source/how_to/setup_my_ide.rst

 Screen Layout
 *********************************************************************************

-I split my screen in the following ways depending on the use case, try different layouts to see what is best for you.
+I split my screen in the following ways depending on the use case, try different layouts to see what works best for you.

 for references
 #################################################################################